Ma9da/Note-app/README.md

-# Note-app
+# To do List
-A simple note app that helps you to track your daily tasks
+A simple to do list created with Janilla JS